-The brain recruits its own decision-making circuits to simulate how other people make decisionsDecember 14th, 2012 in Neuroscience /
+The brain recruits its own decision-making circuits to simulate how other people make decisionsDecember 14, 2012 in Medicine & Health / Neuroscience

 A team of researchers led by Hiroyuki Nakahara and Shinsuke Suzuki of the RIKEN Brain Science Institute has identified a set of brain structures that are critical for predicting how other people make decisions.